What to Know About Transporting your Dog or Cat to The United Arab Emirates

 All pets must have an original Rabies Certificate signed by the vet.
 The rabies vaccine must be at least 21 days old.

 Rabies Antibody Titer Test

-Dogs: Canine Distemper, Hepatitis, Leptospirosis, Parainfluenza and Parvovirus (DHLPP).
-Bordetella (also known as "kennel cough" vaccine) is required for pets who are boarding and generally recommended for pet safety.
+Dogs: Canine Distemper, Hepatitis, Leptospirosis, Parainfluenza, and Parvovirus (DHLPP).
+Bordetella (also known as the "kennel cough" vaccine) is required for boarding pets and generally recommended for pet safety.

 Cats: Feline Viral Rhinotracheitis, Calicivirus, Panleukopenia (FVRCP).

 These should be valid at the time of import and administered no less than two weeks before the export date for maximum effectiveness.

 Parasite treatments (internal and external) are also required within 14 days of departure.
 An export vet appointment is required within 10 days of departure, so we recommend having the parasite treatment done at this appointment.